Convergence for nonconvex ADMM, with applications to CT imaging: Application: CT imaging

 \subsection{CT simulation}

 To demonstrate the algorithm's performance on the nononvex CT image reconstruction problem, we carry out a small-scale simulation in Python.
 (Performance of these methods on a large scale requires more careful implementation, and is addressed in our application specific work in \citet{barber2016algorithm,schmidt2020spectral}.)
-Code reproducing the simulation and all figures is available on the authors' website.\footnote{\url{https://www.stat.uchicago.edu/~rina/nonconvex_admm_ct.html}}
+Code reproducing the simulation and all figures is available at \url{https://github.com/rinafb/ADMM_CT}.

 The ground truth, shown in Figure~\ref{fig:CT_results_image}, is a 10cm$\times$10cm two-dimensional image discretized to a $25\times 25$ grid, for a total of $n_k = 25^2=625$ pixels.
 The image consists of $n_m=3$ materials---polymethyl methacrylate (PMMA), aluminum, and gadolinium.
 As shown in Figure~\ref{fig:CT_intro}, PMMA has low attenuation coefficients as it is a plastic, while aluminum, like other metals, has higher attenuation coefficients as it is more difficult for the beam to pass through.
 Gadolinium is a contrast material used in clinical CT---its non-monotone attenuation curve allows for it to be easily identified in the presence of other materials.
 The simulated CT scanner has 50 detector cells, and takes images from 50 angles spaced evenly around the unit circle, for a total of $n_\ell = 50^2 = 2500$ rays along which measurements are taken.
 The beam intensity is set to $10^6$ photons, and there are $n_w = 3$ energy windows, forming a blurry partition of the energy range (see Figure~\ref{fig:CT_intensity}).